nadahalli/writings/trust-all-the-way-down-v2.md

 But the path is mapped.
 The hardest parts are done.
 And no other software project of comparable importance is further along this road.
 Ethereum's most popular client, Geth, has had open issues requesting reproducible builds since 2018.
 Unresolved.
 Solana ran a single client implementation with no reproducible builds until late 2025.
 Traditional finance is entirely closed-source.
 The question isn't even asked.

-Most haven't set foot on this road.
-Most haven't found the trailhead.

 ---

 # 357

 The engineers doing this work will never be publicly recognized.
 They're not building features that make headlines.
 Not launching tokens.
 Not raising venture capital.
 They're arguing about linker flags and debating whether 25 megabytes of trusted binary is 25 megabytes too many.

-When a nation adds Bitcoin to its reserves, it's trusting the binary.
+When a nation adds Bitcoin to its reserves, it's implicitly trusting that the people in charge know how to build a binary.
 When an institution evaluates Bitcoin's monetary policy (fixed supply, halving schedule, 21 million cap), it's evaluating properties described in the source code.
 Whether the running software faithfully implements that source code is a separate question.
-It's the question Guix answers.

 A sovereign wealth fund holding Bitcoin without understanding its software supply chain is like a central bank storing gold without assaying it.
-You might have what you think you have.

-Twenty-eight stages.
-From a seed smaller than a tweet to a financial system for billions.
-This is what it looks like when the people building a system actually believe it matters.
+And in Bitcoin's case, the "assaying machine" is built by a machine that is built by a machien that is eventually hand-built.
+That's the plan.

+Verify.All.The.Way.Down.

 357 bytes.
 That's where it starts.